 3. Provide the expected product for each of the following reactions.
 Show regiochemistry and stereochemistry clearly, if relevant.
 Do NOT show mechanisms.
-WK = workup (45 pts)
+WK = workup (30 pts)

 4. Provide a complete arrow-pushing mechanism (curved arrows, lone pairs and formal charge) to explain the following transformations.
 If resonance structures are present, show the "best" one, and at least one other resonance structure to demonstrate that you are aware of its presence.
 Make sure to take account of the acid or base conditions.
-(36 pts)
+(36 pts, a, b, c = 12 pts each)